Category Archives: Spanish Royals

 A tapestry showing the wedding of Ferdinand and Isabella; Credit – Wikipedia

-Fearing that Enrique IV would disrupt the marriage plans, Isabella made the excuse of wanting to visit the burial place of her brother in Ávila.
+Fearing that Enrique IV would disrupt the marriage plans, Isabella made the excuse of wanting to visit her brother’s burial place in Ávila.
 She then traveled to Valladolid.
 Ferdinand disguised himself as a muleteer for some merchants and secretly traveled with a few companions to Valladolid.
 On October 19, 1469, Isabella and Ferdinand were married at the Palacio de los Vivero in Valladolid.

 Ferdinand and Isabella with their eventual successor, their daughter Juana; Credit – Wikipedia